-Research discoveries uncover secrets of immune systemSeptember 12th, 2013 in Immunology /
+Research discoveries uncover secrets of immune systemSeptember 12, 2013 in Medicine & Health / Immunology

 A series of discoveries made by scientists at the University of Dundee is helping to uncover the secrets of how chronic inflammatory and autoimmune diseases such as Lupus and rheumatoid arthritis are caused and could lead to new treatments being developed.